davbrican/FortrisChallenge/api/Readme.md

 # Python Challenge API
-This is an API to get a great sort of information about different kind of data
+This is an API to get a great sort of information about different kind of data.

+The API can be run on docker just from the root folder with the command "docker-compose up -d" or by running:
+- cd api
+- pip install -r requirements.txt
+- uvicorn main:app --reload

 ### GETTERS
 **_/_**